hackolade/Elasticsearch/README.md

-# Elasticsearch
+# CosmosDB-with-DocDB-API
-Hackolade plugin for Elasticsearch
+Hackolade plugin for Azure CosmosDB with DocumentDB API

+Not ready for production!!